Sandpoint, Idaho: Transportation

-Amtrak's Empire Builder carries passengers daily in both directions between Chicago, Illinois to the east and Seattle, Washington and Portland, Oregon to the west.
-Sandpoint's Amtrak station serves as the only stop in Idaho.

-Sandpoint is on the main line of the BNSF Railroad, 80 mi by rail northeast of Spokane.
+Amtrak serves Sandpoint station with daily passenger trains on the Empire Builder, a transcontinental line that begins in Seattle, Washington, and Portland, Oregon, in the west and continues east to Union Station in Chicago, Illinois.
+Sandpoint station is the only Amtrak station in Idaho.
+Sandpoint is on the BNSF Railway's Spokane Subdivision, part of the Northern Transcon, and is 80 mi by rail northeast of Spokane.
 Traffic flow was improved in 2023 by paralleling a 2.2 mi segment including the lake crossing that had been constricted by a single-track bridge.